-From the early development in 1997-1998, right through to the latest release of FL Studio 12 in 2015, the Belgium company has fought through a mass of criticism and a constantly evolving industry to keep at the top among Ableton Live and Apple’s Logic Pro.
+From the early development in 1997-1998, right through to the latest release of FL Studio 12 in 2015, the Belgian company has fought through a mass of criticism and a constantly evolving industry to stay at the top alongside Ableton Live and Apple’s Logic Pro.

-Power users of the software include Radio 1’s Skream, Canadian dance icon Deadmau5 and long list of other reputable names like Avicii, Bambounou, Secret Cinema and Martin Garrix.
+Power users of the software include UK artist Skream, Canadian dance icon Deadmau5 and a long list of other reputable names such as Bambounou, Secret Cinema, and Martin Garrix.

 With the development of the multi-system application, we took a look through the history of the company to layout the development and success of one of the worlds most popular DAW’s!